winniec9153/sep11-freedom-project/blog/entry03.md

   circle[0].diameter = 30;
 }
 ```
 So all the circles are white and are located in different positions, but one of the circles is bigger and yellow due to the index setters.
-Another thing i practices using this [article of sprite](https://p5play.org/docs/Sprite?utm_source=chatgpt.com) to learn, was overlaps and callback functions to make interactions:
+Another thing i practices was overlaps and callback functions to make interactions:
 Example code:
 ```Js
 player.overlaps(stars, catchStar);